VeronikaWachslander/shrinkage-tuning-bias/README.md

 # Weight Shrinkage Tuning Bias

-This repository contains the source code for the paper *Analyzing and Correcting Biased Machine Learning-Based Tuning of Weight Shrinkage in Forecast Combination*.
+This repository contains the source code and generated datasets for the paper *Analyzing and Correcting Biased Machine Learning-Based Tuning of Weight Shrinkage in Forecast Combination*.
-% which is accepted for presentation at the *European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD) 2025* in Porto, Portugal.

 The repository contains two folders **Codes** and **Datasets**, which are structured as follows: <br>